The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 - Send this information from the U.S. State Department about the requirements for a letter of recommendation or HR letter.

 - Thank them for considering your request.
 Be respectful, polite, and patient.
-It is normal for supervisors to be cautious.

 How can I get a letter from MEP?